 There may also be an issue in some areas where FIO teak and eucalypt plantations were established during the 1960s-80s.
-While this issue remains largely undocumented, expert consultation (Barney, 2016, pers comm) has identified examples in north-east Thailand where local people were evicted to make way for these plantations - and where local people now work as labourers in said plantations.
+While this issue remains largely undocumented, expert consultation (Expert consultation conducted by NEPCon between April and November 2016) has identified examples in north-east Thailand where local people were evicted to make way for these plantations - and where local people now work as labourers in said plantations.
 Further research on this issue is required to more clearly define the amount of timber entering the supply chain from these plantations.